greatwhiteape/dashboard-starter/README.md

 4. Start up the server: `node server.js`
 5. View in browser at http://localhost:8080

-Use this starter kit to build any MEAN stack application you like.
+Use this starter kit to build any MEAN stack data dashboard.

 If you have any questions or requests, email me at [sdresser@gmri.org](mailto:sdresser@gmri.org).